roblox-plus/extension/PRIVACY.md

 - Your avatar thumbnail
 - Your IP address

-## :electric_plug: Web Request Interception

-Sometimes the extension will intercept requests going to [roblox.com](https://www.roblox.com).
-This use to be necessary for things like launching games, to generate authentication sessions to open Roblox with.
-Following the release of [Developer Deeplinking](https://devforum.roblox.com/t/developer-deeplinking-beta/1904069), this is no longer necessary.
-But we still intercept some web traffic for more minor features.
-For example: We send a notification when Roblox+ starts, and you can configure that notification to only be sent after you visit [roblox.com](https://www.roblox.com).
-We listen for web traffic going to the [roblox.com](https://www.roblox.com), but we **never** save or record it.

 ## :white_check_mark: Permissions

 The [extension manifest](https://github.com/roblox-plus/extension/blob/master/src/manifest.json) a list of permissions that the extension has access to.
 Not including the websites, which are mentioned above, these are the browser APIs the extension has permission for:

 - [alarms](https://developer.chrome.com/docs/extensions/reference/alarms/): This one is used for the notifier features which execute in the background
 - [gcm](https://developer.chrome.com/docs/extensions/reference/gcm/), [notifications](https://developer.chrome.com/docs/extensions/reference/notifications/): These are used to send notifications to the browser extension
-- [declarativeNetRequest](https://developer.chrome.com/docs/extensions/reference/declarativeNetRequest/): This is used for the web request interception mentioned above
 - [storage](https://developer.chrome.com/docs/extensions/reference/storage/): The extension uses this one to store things like settings preferences